Indy's Black Lives Matter muralists launch artist collective

 Eighteen is now officially an LLC, but to its members it much more than just a collective

-“Eighteen it means comradery to me.
+“Eighteen it means camaraderie to me.
 That number, from here on out, is always going to trigger my brain to this group,” said Mims.

 The Eighteen is hosting a launch party that’s open to the public on Saturday celebrating that they are officially an LLC.